 Significant alcohol dependence can even create life-threatening alcohol withdrawal symptoms in the form of delirium tremens, or DTs.
 Hallucinations, fever, seizures, and delirium are signs of DTs.
 Mixing alcohol with medications or other drugs only increases the potential side effects and risks as well.

-The Rising Tide of Prescription Drug Abuse and Potential Side Effects for Seniors
+Seniors: Prescription Drug Abuse & Potential Side Effects

 The National Institute on Drug Abuse (NIDA) reports that people aged 65 and older make up about 13 percent of the American population but represent 30 percent of outpatient spending on prescription medications.
 Elderly prescription drug abuse is a serious health problem with multiple negative ramifications.
 The New York State Office of Alcoholism and Substance Abuse Services (NYS OASAS) publishes that as a person ages, blood flow to the liver and kidneys is reduced, which results in an up to 50 percent decrease in how certain medications are metabolized.
 Just like with alcohol, this drop in metabolism means that these drugs have greater effect on older adults than younger ones, and misuse of these substances can therefore carry greater risks.

 An older person may feel “high” more quickly than a younger person and may also be at a greater risk for overdose, even at lower dosage levels.